openSUSE/libeconf/README.md

 directory named _file_._suffix_.d/ within /etc can be created, with drop-in files in the form _name_._suffix_.
 This files contain only the changes of the specific settings the user is interested in.
-There can be serveral such drop-in files, they are processed in lexicographic order of their filename.
+There can be several such drop-in files, they are processed in lexicographic order of their filename.